onekiloparsec/QLFits/README.md

 *[Download the latest binary](http://onekilopars.ec/softwares/QLFits3.qlgenerator.zip)*

-Put the QLFits3.qlgenerator bundle in _/Library/QuickLook_ (not in _~/Library/QuickLook_) and run the (safe and instantenous) command: `/bin/sh qlmanage -r` to reset the quicklook daemon.
+Put the QLFits3.qlgenerator bundle in _/Library/QuickLook_ (not in _~/Library/QuickLook_) and run the (safe and instantaneous) command: `/bin/sh qlmanage -r` to reset the quicklook daemon.

 Contribute!